janriva/Cells-in-Microfluidic-devices-simulations-in-CC3D/README.md

 Article:
 Kannan, H., Sun, H., Warren, M. et al. Spatiotemporal development of expanding bacterial colonies driven by emergent mechanical constraints and nutrient gradients.
 Nat Commun 16, 4878 (2025). https://doi.org/10.1038/s41467-025-60004-z

+### 10. TCellsActivation2

+A 2D simulation that tries an aproach on T-Cells activation.
+Using a Boltzman-like probability the T-Cells can activate in contact with the wall, higher the contact on the wall higher the probability of activation.
+When activated the cells change in type (for visual porpouses) and shape and starts to grow and duplicate.
+When duplicated the T-cells have a probability to become exausted and stop to proliferate, this probability depend on the generation of the cell and can have different shapes to study different behaivours.